chuadon/Astrea-V-ROI-Calculator/README.md

 Instructions:

     1. Input your principal amount into Cell B2
-    2. Press Enter
+    2. Press Enter!

-Cells will update to reflect corresponding returns on investment.
+Cells will update to reflect corresponding returns on investment for year on year up to 10 years.